Ryanair Logo

 What does the Ryanair logo mean?

-Why is it called Ryanair?
+Why is the company called Ryanair?

 Why is Ryanair so bad?